xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/16_Designing For Different Needs.md

 #### Enable standard keyboard access methods

 - User should be able to traverse the entire set of user interface controls and content ares with a Tab key
-- ARrow keys should let user traverse list, table, and menu contents
+- Arrow keys should let user traverse list, table, and menu contents
 - Enter key should activate buttons and toggles

 #### Incorporate Display options for those with limited vision

 - Range of options for users with vision problems;
-  - Highc ontrast display option
+  - High contrast display option
   - Enlarging typeface and increasing its weight (independently)
   - Color-blind friendly info display
-  - Minimizing motiona nd animation in UI elements
+  - Minimizing motion and animation in UI elements
-- Application should not use color alone to conve3y meatning of data: use other attributes like size, position,m brightness, shape, and/or text labeling
+- Application should not use color alone to convey meatning of data: use other attributes like size, position, brightness, shape, and/or text labeling

 #### Provide visual-only and audible-only output

-- Suppor vision impaired witha udible interfaces
+- Support vision impaired with audible interfaces

 #### Don't flash/flicker/scroll/or blink visual elements